yakiniku35/yakiniku35/README.md

 ## 💫 About Me:
-🔭 I’m currently working on Python and Java projects, focusing on building beginner-friendly applications & tackling programming challenges 💻
+🔭 I’m currently working on Python and Java projects, building beginner-friendly applications & tackling programming challenges 💻
 👯 I’m looking to collaborate on Web development projects using HTML, CSS, and JavaScript 🌐
 🤝 I’m looking for help with Advanced Python topics, data visualization, and optimizing coding efficiency 📈
 🌱 I’m currently learning HTML, CSS, linguistics, and enhancing my programming knowledge 🧠